List of Mathematics Competitions – Wikipedia

 From MEI, their Ritangle, competition has now closed but all the excellent questions, aimed at older students are available here (scroll down).
 Ritangle is an annual maths competition for teams of A level Mathematics, Scottish Highers or International Baccalaureate students attending the same school/college anywhere in the world.
 Students can use Technology to help with some of the questions.

 The Royal Statistical Society’s Statistic of the Year 2018 has now closed.
 Over 200 nominations in total, an RSS record were received.
-The judging panel, chaired by RSS’s president, Professor Sir David Spiegelhalter, of eminent journalists, economists, statisticians and pollsters will announce the result in December.
+The judging panel, chaired by RSS’s president, Professor Sir David Spiegelhalter, of eminent journalists, economists, statisticians and pollsters have announced the results.
+All the results, both International and UK are given and cover a variety of issues from key environmental issues to the number of Jaffa Cakes in the Christmas tube!

 World Maths Day is over!
 7th March 2018 was the big day.